 Today I'll be talking about one of my favorite bands, that ragtag group of nu-metal pioneers, KoRn!
-In anticipation of their upcoming album The Serenity of Suffering (Released October 21st - I'll take my check now, guys), I'll be counting down my ten favorite KoRn songs.
+In short, I'll be counting down my ten favorite KoRn songs.

 But which songs are my favorite?
 Well let's take a closer look.....